naingoted/bus-stations-frontend/README.md

 ## Getting Started

-First, rename .env.local.example to .env.local
+First, rename .env.local.example to .env

 then, run the development server: